JerodWD/DataBaseProject/README.txt

 *******************************************************************************
 DatabaseProject

 I made this project in my Database class in college.
-I used JavaFX and MongoDB;
+I used JavaFX and MariaDB;
 this programs' database holds airport flight information and allows the user to modify this with a UI.
 *******************************************************************************